Skip to main content

 What Happens After Purchasing Real Estate in Israel?

-After purchasing real estate, the actual purchase is for the usage of rights on the property.
-At the end of the registration process, the Israeli Tabu Bureau issues the registrar a deed, title stating the tenancy period and the termination date, and any proprietary information regarding the asset (if it is capitalized, mortgaged, confiscated, etc.).
+After purchasing real estate, the actual purchase is permanently the Israeli Tabu Bureau issues the registrar a deed, and any proprietary information regarding the asset (if it is capitalized, mortgaged, confiscated, etc.).

 In addition, the deed on assets regulated by the Torrens system includes the precise location of the asset in Israel, specifying the division of block, parcel, and even sub-parcel.
 The title deed becomes the de jure I.D. of the asset and holds the same information as the Tabu.
 This information is considered valid, and only in scarce and extreme situations may it be subverted.
 In this way, the Israeli Tabu system ensures, to the greatest extent, the property rights of the landowners.